Cheap dim sum in Singapore

 Opening hours: Daily 24 hours

-Xiao Chen Handmade Bao Dian’s $1.90-a-basket dim sum is so affordable, a dim sum feast every other day is not unthinkable.
-Besides traditional Siew Mai ($1.90 for three pieces), which they stuff with a whole shrimp and ground pork, Xiao Chen also has a host of other siew mai such as Crab Meat Dumpling ($1.90 for three pieces), Jade Dumpling ($1.90 for three pieces), and Scallop Dumpling ($1.90 for three pieces).
+Xiao Chen Handmade Bao Dian’s $1.90 dim sum baskets are so affordable, a dim sum feast every other day is not unthinkable.
+Besides traditional Siew Mai ($2 for three), which they stuff with a whole shrimp and ground pork, Xiao Chen also has a host of other siew mai such as Crab Meat Dumpling ($2 for three), Jade Dumpling ($2 for three), and Scallop Dumpling ($2 for three).

 Opening hours: Daily 7am to 8pm, closed on alternate Wednesdays

-Hong Kong Mongkok Dim Sum’s simple menu of just six handmade items will leave you as satisfied as any large dim sum feast.
+Hong Kong Mongkok Dim Sum’s simple menu of just six handmade items will leave you as satisfied.
 The skin of their Har Gow ($2.80 for three pieces) is translucently thin yet sturdy enough to hold a rather hefty load of fresh prawn.
 True to the stall’s name, each Char Siew Bao ($2.80 for three pieces) is made Hong Kong-style with a light and airy bun cracked open to expose the marinated meat filling.